CARTAvis/manual_source/source/analysis_tools.rst

 Moment map generator
 --------------------
 Moment images (i.e., collapsed cube along the spectral axis) can be generated and viewed with CARTA.
-A shortcut button, linking to the Moments tab of the spectral profilers settings dialogue, can be found at the top-right corner of the spectral profiler widget.
+A shortcut button, linking to the Moments tab of the spectral profilers settings dialog, can be found at the top-right corner of the spectral profiler widget.

-**[TODO]** update the following figure again due to UI change...

 .. raw:: html